-The German Mittelstand is the backbone of the economy - but it lags behind in digitalization.
-Only 16% of SMEs in the DACH region utilize the full potential of digital technologies.
-In this comprehensive guide, we show you how to master digital transformation successfully, which funding is available, and what pitfalls to avoid.
+The German Mittelstand powers the economy - but it's falling behind on digitalization.
+Only 16% of SMEs in the DACH region actually use the full range of digital tools available to them.
+This guide covers concrete strategies, where to find funding, and what mistakes to avoid.

 Summary

-The DACH Mittelstand lags in digitalization: Only 16% of SMEs utilize full potential.
-This guide shows concrete strategies, available funding programs (up to 50% cost coverage), and a practical roadmap for your digital transformation.
+The DACH Mittelstand lags in digitalization: Only 16% of SMEs are using the full range of digital tools available to them.
+This guide covers concrete strategies, available funding programs (up to 50% cost coverage), and a practical roadmap for your digital transformation.

 - 72% see digitalization as opportunity, but 54% lack strategy